Homeschooling in the United States: Ohio

 The law in Ohio that excuses students from compulsory attendance is the Ohio Administrative Code, Chapter 3301-34.
-Under this law, home education is defined as education that is directed by the parent/guardian of the child.
-The purpose of the law is to ensure that parent rights to homeschool their children are not violated.
-Before the homeschooling process begins, the parent/guardian must notify the superintendent in his/her child's school district.
-Some school districts have forms that they use.
-As long as the following information is provided in a letter or other form of notification, parents do not have to use the school district forms.
+Under this law, home education is defined as education that is directed by the parent or guardian of the child, favoring parental rights.
+Before the homeschooling process begins, the parent/guardian must notify the superintendent in his/her child's school district, normally through a district specific form, although notification by letter is normally accepted.

-Information that must be provided in a form of notification to the superintendent before homeschooling begins includes: the school year, name of parent, and address (telephone is optional), child's birth date, parent signature guaranteeing that the subjects listed in the Ohio Administrative Code are part of homeschooling, outline of the curriculum that the parent plans to cover in the next year, a list of materials that the parent plans to use, parent signature guaranteeing that the child will be in home education for 900 hours during the upcoming school year, and finally assurance that the home instructor has a high school diploma or the equivalence of a high school diploma.
+Information to the school district includes: the school year, name of parent, and address, child's birth date, parent signature guaranteeing that the subjects listed in the Ohio Administrative Code are part of homeschooling, outline of the curriculum that the parent plans to cover in the next year, a list of materials that the parent plans to use, parent signature guaranteeing that the child will be in home education for 900 hours during the upcoming school year, and finally assurance that the home instructor has a high school diploma or the equivalence of a high school diploma.

 Parents must also send an academic assessment to the superintendent from the previous school year.
 The academic assessment report needs to be one of two things: either the results of a nationally normed, standardized test or a written portfolio.
-The portfolio should include samples of the student's work.
-The superintendent must notify the parents within fourteen days of his/her decision.
+The superintendent reviews the student's performance through these self-declared materials.

 Texas

-Before 1985, the legality of homeschooling was undefined in Texas State law.
-As such, homeschooling parents interpreted the lack of prohibition as giving them the right to homeschool, while school districts interpreted it as prohibitive.
-The requirements were clarified in the landmark case "Leeper vs. Arlington Independent School District (AISD)", which put in place clear standards and guidelines for defining a homeschool and removed any doubt about the legality of homeschooling in the State.

-The Texas Education Agency (TEA) has no authority to regulate homeschools.
-TEA considers homeschools to be equivalent to unaccredited private schools; TEA states that private schools are not required to be accredited, and it has no authority to regulate those, either.
-The only requirements within state law are:
+The Texas Education Agency (TEA) has no authority to regulate homeschools and there is no legal mandate for the number of hours homeschooled children must attend.
+There is no requirement for state standardized testing.
+State law does not require registration or annual filings for non-public schools.
+State law does not require any teacher credentials, or proven capability for non-public schools, such that parents with accreditation may teach their own children.
+TEA considers homeschools to be equivalent to unaccredited private schools; TEA states that private schools are not required to be accredited, and therefore the state has no requirement to regulate them.
+State laws require private, unaccredited schools, including homeschools to the following: